-The Board of Directors P-H-O-E-N-I-X Petroleum Philippines, Inc. and Subsidiaries Stella Hizon Reyes Road Barrio Pampanga, Davao City
+The Board of Directors

+P-H-O-E-N-I-X Petroleum Philippines, Inc. and Subsidiaries

+Stella Hizon Reyes Road

+Barrio Pampanga, Davao City

-We have audited in accordance with Philippine Standards on Auditing, the consolidated financial statements of P-H-O-E-N-I-X Petroleum Philippines, Inc. and Subsidiaries (the Group) for the year ended December 31, 2016, on which we have rendered our report dated February 16, 2017.
+We have audited in accordance with Philippine Standards on Auditing, the consolidated financial statements of P-H-O-E-N-I-X Petroleum Philippines Inc. and Subsidiaries (the Group) for the year ended December 31, 2016, on which we have rendered our report dated February 16, 2017.
 Our audit was made for the purpose of forming an opinion on the basic consolidated financial statements taken as a whole.
 The applicable supplementary information (see List of Supplementary Information) are presented for purposes of additional analysis in compliance with the requirements of the Securities Regulation Code Rule 68 (as amended), and are not a required part of the basic consolidated financial statements prepared in accordance with Philippine Financial Reporting Standards.
-Such supplementary information have been subjected to the auditing procedures applied in the audit of the basic consolidated financial statements and, in our opinion, are fairly stated in all material respects in relation to the basic consolidated financial statements taken as a whole.
+Such supplementary information are the responsibility of the Group's management.
+The supplementary information have been subjected to the auditing procedures applied in the audit of the basic consolidated financial statements and, in our opinion, are fairly stated in all material respects in relation to the basic consolidated financial statements taken as a whole.